Marshall Cromer, The Forklift Boss

 Doosan kindly gave me presentation time.
 (I had a Forklift Boss t-shirt.
 It’s awesome.)
 While speaking, I challenged the attendees to tell me their average pallet weight.
 I offered $20 to anyone who could give me the weight amount.

 Nobody won it.

 Why is average pallet weight important?
-If you ship even a single truck of product out this holiday season, you need to know the answer.
+If you ship even a single truck of product out this holiday season (or ANY holiday season), you need to know the answer.
 Let's break it down.
+You'll see why.

 How Many Pallets can You Fit in a Shipping Trailer?

 There are three shipping trailer sizes in use today: 40-foot, 48-foot, and 53-foot.
 A standard GMA pallet is 48" long x 40" wide.

 Some simple math tells us that a 53-foot trailer (636” long) will fit 13 pallets lengthwise, with about 1 foot extra.
 These trailers are wide enough for two rows of pallets.
 So you’re looking at 26 pallets loaded into every 53-foot trailer.